-NEWMA 2019 Interim Meeting: The Committee agrees with the body that this item has no merit as there is lack of

-- 1 would be unaware of different devices in the same category operating on different tolerances.
-More data needs to be - 2 offered to show accuracy capabilities.
-Tolerance parameters set until 2033 is too distant for this fast-paced - 3 technological field that is rapidly changing. - 4 CWMA 2020 Interim Meeting: The S&T Committee heard concerns from regulatory officials that this item does not - 5 have a sunset date, so devices installed prior to January 1, 2033 would be allowed a higher tolerance for the life of - 6 those devices.
-The Committee also heard comments that a limited amount of data was available to support the higher - 7 tolerances.
-We feel that this item has merit and recommend it move forward with a Developing status. - 8 Additional letters, presentations and data may have been part of the Committee's consideration.
-Please refer to - 9 https://www.ncwm.com/publication-16 to review these documents.
+- 1 NEWMA 2019 Interim Meeting: The Committee agrees with the body that this item has no merit as there is lack of - 2 data.
+The Committee recommends that the proposal be Withdrawn.
+During open hearings, the Committee heard - 3 comments that the national work group could not come to a consensus on this item.
+There are concerns that consumers - 4 would be unaware of different devices in the same category operating on different tolerances.
+More data needs to be - 5 offered to show accuracy capabilities.
+Tolerance parameters set until 2033 is too distant for this fast-paced - 6 technological field that is rapidly changing. - 7 CWMA 2020 Interim Meeting: The S&T Committee heard concerns from regulatory officials that this item does not - 8 have a sunset date, so devices installed prior to January 1, 2033 would be allowed a higher tolerance for the life of - 9 those devices.
+The Committee also heard comments that a limited amount of data was available to support the higher - 10 tolerances.
+We feel that this item has merit and recommend it move forward with a Developing status.

-10 EVF-21.6 V Definitions: minimum measured quantity (MMQ)
+11 EVF-21.6 Definitions: minimum measured quantity (MMQ)